nasirnjs/docker-cheat-sheet/docker-cli-cheat-sheet.md

 ## Build a simple Docker Image

+**What is a Docker Image?**\
+A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.

+**What is docker base image?**\
+A Docker base image is the initial image used as the foundation for building a Docker container.\ It serves as the starting point from which your application and its dependencies are added to create a runnable environment.\
+Base images are typically pre-configured operating system images with certain tools, libraries, and settings already installed.

 **Here's a basic Dockerfile for a Python "Hello, World!" application.**

 **Steps 1** Create a `app.py` file and add print("Hello, World!")